For hiring copywriters in Australia

 Please note: We will only accept job adverts on this site from clients who agree to these rates.

-If you’d like to place a job advertisement, head here.
+If you’d like to place a job on our job board, head here.

 What do copywriters charge?

 The amount copywriters charge varies depending on experience, location, demand and the industry they’re writing for.
 A newbie blog copywriter might charge as little as $80 for a 500-word fluffy article.

 Whereas an experienced senior copywriter might charge thousands for a detailed Financial Services Annual report.

 Experienced copywriters who have worked for a variety of brands and industries may charge more than junior copywriters.
 We’ve created three broad bands of experience:

 - New / junior copywriter: 0-2 years experience

 Charging a fixed price for a job means quoting a flat fee to cover all the elements in the job.
 We recommend charging in this way for most small business and corporate clients.